KellyMahan/WinkerAI/README.md

     winker_ai_start

-This starts up a sinatra server that listens on port 4567 for the /command?q=<alexa text string> and parses it for Winker commands.
+This starts up a sinatra server that listens on port 4567 for the /command?q=string and parses it for Winker commands.

 ## Contributing